konstellation-io/website/content/en/docs/KRE/training/_index.md

 #### public_input.proto

-This file will be used to define the public nodes data contract and should contain the following info:
+This file will be used to define the public nodes' data contract and should contain the following info:

 - `Request` message: main entrypoint entrance.
 - `GithubInfo` message: Data structure for the Github info.